Honor the power of your voice and begin your journey with us today!

 As a result, people that started drinking in their youth have a higher chance of serious complications during withdrawals, such as seizures.
 Due to the severity of withdrawals, no one with a drinking problem should have to quit on their own.
 In fact, medically assisted detox within an addiction treatment rehab manages alcohol withdrawal symptoms.

-Hospital or inpatient rehabilitation detoxification provides the needed medical care and attention necessary for a safe recovery.
-Medical detox procedures include fluids, vitamins, rest, sedation to ease the symptoms.
+Inpatient alcohol detoxification provides the needed medical care and attention necessary for a safe recovery.
+Medical detox services include fluids, vitamins, rest, and sedation to ease the symptoms.
 Additionally, other medications control the potential toxic effects of withdrawal, such as delirium tremens (DTs).
 DTs are a form of alcoholic psychosis characterized by extreme anxiety, trembling, sweating, upset stomach, and chest pain.

 Another more frequent need for residential rehabilitation detoxification is the potential of a grand mal seizure during alcohol detoxification.
 It is vital to receive medical care during alcohol detoxification because grand mal seizures almost always result in death.
 Alcohol and benzodiazepine are the two most potentially lethal drugs to withdrawal from.
 Other drugs that require medically assisted detox due to their dangerous withdrawals include oxycodone, fentanyl, and carfentanil.
 Medical alcohol detoxification begins when the symptoms of alcohol withdrawal have peaked, usually within hours of the last drink.